ArthurSonzogni/chromiumos-platform2/installer/README.md

 package into few programs, including:

 - `chromeos-install`: A shell script for manual installation from USB.
+- `chromeos-install-kernel`: A script which installs kernel and kernel modules from USB.
+This script is used by ChromeOS kernel developers to recover from bad kernel updates.
 - `chromeos-recovery`: The main command for recovery shim to install image.
 - `chromeos-postinst`: The script executed by auto update or recovery shim after image installation is completed, being the symbolic link of `/postinst`.